hep-gc/cloudscheduler/web_tests/README.md

 Behave creates incredibly readable tests - the feature files are written in nearly plain English, and the step files are broken down into short functions that, by necessity, have a plain English description of what they do attached to them.

 Behave's design encourages, at least from my experience, the compartmentalization of tests and the sectioning off of commonly used steps to be reused.
 This is because it by design, splits tests into a string of small functions that often can be reused, especially in the setup steps.

+The Behave tests ran fairly quickly, at roughly eighteen seconds.

 This implementation also inherits all the benefits of Selenium.